Recycling: Frequently Asked Questions

 We don’t currently have a bin for green waste.
-Instead, we encourage residents to take their garden waste to any of Council’s Resource Recovery Centres.
-If you have the space at home you can also try composting!
+Instead, we welcome residents can take their garden waste to any of Council’s Resource Recovery Centres.
+Learn more about what services are available for green waste.

 Councils send their collected recyclable materials to different Material Recovery Facilities (MRFs) around Australia.
 There are around 100 MRFs operating in Australia and many have different sorting equipment that sort things in different ways.
 Recycling is collected in the Mitchell Shire in a way that makes it easiest for our contracted MRF to process.